Automated guided vehicle: Warehousing

+AGV system allows logistics and global B2B platforms to ensure and have an efficient, resilient warehouses that meet today's supply chain requirements.

 Theme parks

 In recent years, the theme park industry has begun using AGVs for rides.
 One of the earliest AGV ride systems was for Epcot's Universe of Energy, opened in 1982.
 The ride used wired navigation to drive the 'Traveling Theatre' through the ride.
 Many rides use wired navigation, especially when employees must frequently walk over the ride path such as at (the now-closed attraction) The Great Movie Ride at Disney's Hollywood Studios.
 Another ride at Hollywood Studios that uses wired navigation is The Twilight Zone Tower of Terror, a combined drop tower/dark ride.
 The elevator cars are AGVs that lock into place inside separate vertical motion cabs to move vertically.
 When it reaches a floor requiring horizontal movement, the AGV unlocks from the vertical cab and drives itself out of the elevator.

 A recent trend in theme parks is a so-called trackless ride system, AGV rides that use LPS, Wi-Fi, or RFID to move around.
 The advantage of this system is that the ride can execute seemingly random movements, giving a different ride experience each time.